 Eleanor Bauer is a choreographer and performer working at the intersections of dance, writing, and music.
-Her work is rooted in a synthesis of embodied intelligences in her practice of making sense with the senses in performance.
-From solos to talk shows to large ensemble pieces, her versatile works range in scale, media, and genre, traversing categories of performance with wit, humor, and aplomb, and have toured internationally to critical acclaim.
+Her work is a synthesis of embodied intelligences, a practice of making sense with the senses.
+From solos and talk shows to large ensemble pieces and films, her versatile works range in scale, media, and genre.

-Originally from Santa Fe, New Mexico, Bauer holds a BFA in Dance from New York University, is a graduate of the Research Cycle at P.A.R.T.S. in Brussels, and is currently based in Stockholm where she is a PhD candidate in Choreography at Stockholm University of the Arts.
+Originally from Santa Fe, New Mexico, Bauer holds a BFA in Dance from New York University’s Tisch School of the Arts (2003), is a graduate of the Research Cycle at P.A.R.T.S. in Brussels (2006), and completed her PhD in Performative and Media-Based Practices with a Specialization in Choreography at Stockholm University of the Arts (2022).

 Photo (photo credit: Eleanor Bauer, A lot of moving parts VII, photo by Matthew Sundin, 2020)